Nivedha122002/admin/README.md

 # Integration with Backend:
 Connect your admin panel to a backend server or API to fetch and update data.
 Ensure proper handling of API responses and errors.

-# Testing and Debugging:
+## Testing and Debugging:
 Test your admin panel thoroughly to ensure functionality across different browsers and devices.
-Use Angular's built-in testing tools or frameworks

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Use Angular's built-in testing tools or frameworks.Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests